KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
 3. Typo: Found `Magic Mirror` in file `MMM-YouTube-Live-Stream.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
+6. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-5. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-YouTubeWebView by doctorfree](https://gitlab.com/doctorfree/MMM-YouTubeWebView)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Typo: Found `Magic Mirror` in file `MMM-YouTubeWebView.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-YouTubeWebView.js`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-YrNow by Yr](https://github.com/Yr/MMM-YrNow)